Last updated on November 17, 2025

 Mindslaver

 Ah, Mindslaver, the original Mindslaver.
-Originally designed as a Tempest card called “Helm of Volrath,” the Mindslaver effect would bounce around from a proto-Unglued card before finally finding a home in Mirrodin.
+Originally designed as a Tempest card called “Helm of Volrath,” the Mindslaver effect would bounce around as a proto-Unglued card before finally finding a home in Mirrodin.

 This artifact is a hefty 10-mana investment from cast to activation.
 Luckily it’s all generic mana, making this spell accessible to any deck.
 Dropped on-curve on turn 6, you can easily activate Mindslaver the following turn.
 It’s best to wait until you have all 10 mana available rather than leaving it vulnerable to the inevitable Disenchant or Naturalize.